 Explore USAC Specialty Programs

 Our Global Perspectives Program offers you the chance to gain international career experience and intercultural perspective through online courses and virtual internships in USAC Specialty Programs around the world.

 USAC has 23 Partnership Program locations across 12 countries.
-Partnership programs are exchange-based agreements in which USAC functions as the intermediary between the students and our partner university abroad.
+Partnership programs are direct-enrollment agreements in which USAC functions as the intermediary between the students and our partner university abroad.
 The international office and staff at the foreign university run these programs.
 Students take classes mostly in English and earn foreign university credit from the partner university.
 At many sites, students will have access to the full university curriculum in addition to courses taught specifically for visiting students.
 At the end of the program abroad, USAC will deliver the foreign university transcript to the student's home university along with recommendations for converting the foreign university credits and grades to U.S. equivalencies.